 Interestingly, the viewpoint appears to be from that of a cockpit or ship window with lens flare, icy build-up, specs of dust, and smudges.
 Observant viewers have noted a reflection located in the bottom left hand of the screen in the opening moments of the trailer.
 It appears to spell out “conste” positioned upside down alongside an undecipherable circular emblem.

 As we are dealing with a Bethesda title, there’s no doubt this is a calculatingly-placed hint.
 Theories suggest “constellation(s)” as the most probable circumstance.
 Possibly the name of a space exploration crew, spacecraft model, or code name for a character?
-Or even hinting at travel between different start systems?
+Or even hinting at travel between different star systems?

 The orchestral soundtrack has hints of Kubrick’s sci-fi masterpiece 2001: A Space Odyssey and sets the scene for an epic interstellar adventure firmly rooted in that rich tradition of bringing to life the hostile solitude of infinite space.